ech-zj/Charlotte-Research-Connect/Webscraping/README.md

 |college-of-engineering|17|
 |school-of-data-science-sds|5|

+### Faculty About Results

+* webscraping_about.py
-### See webscraping_about.py to see all the links that were used to gather faculty about pages.
+  * to see all the links that were used to gather faculty about pages.
+* faculty.json
+  * final results of webscraping_about.py